 Today’s post was sponsored by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #SendSmiles #CollectiveBias

 You guys.
 I’m turning 30 this month.
 The big 3-0.
 I will no longer be able to say I’m in my 20’s.
-So what better way to celebrate than with funfetti cake, right?
-You can never go wrong with sprinkles in my book.
+So what better way to celebrate than with a gluten free funfetti cake, right?
+Who doesn’t love funfetti??!
+Funfetti cake recipes rock in my book!
+Bring on the sprinkles!

 So… 30.
 I have super mixed feelings about turning 30.
 It’s the end of an era for me, well decade.
 I had a blast in my early 20’s.
 Graduated from college.
 Got my first real job.
 Got married.
 Added two dogs.
 Bought a house.
 Had 2 kids and became a stay at home mom.
 And had two pacemakers.
 That’s a lot of change in a short amount of time.
 A whole lot of change with some major life events.
 All in a 10 year span.

 In a way, I kinda hope things slow down a little bit in my 30’s.
 I’m ready for more relaxing.
 Or will that have to wait until I’m 40 since there’s no such thing as relaxing when you have two active young kids and a house to take care of and run?

 Less rush, more fun.
 That’ll be my new 30-year-old mantra.